tashian/heal.lgbt/content/_index.md

 type: docs
 ---

+> "Death is not the biggest fear we have; our biggest fear is taking the risk to be alive — the risk to be alive and express what we really are."
+> — Don Miguel Ruiz

 The purpose of this page is to provide a 'healing menu' for any LGBTQIA+ person or ally.
 The goal is to help you move from surviving to thriving.
 Some of this is San Francisco Bay Area specific.